ogsteele/Analysis_Scripts/mEPSC/README.md

 *plots neat looking overlay plots of ensemble averages and condition median*

-## property_extractor.m

-*Scans through the ml_out output and extracts the values other than synaptic, ie Input, Rm, Cap etc*

 ## rolling_plot.m

 *Gives the illusion of a rolling live plot with selectable window*